Michele-Zhu/Digital-Twin-Dataset/README.md

 E.g., “RT_sI2V_c2.8E+10_d5_p1.0E+05_iTTTT_l30_gr5.0x5.0”.
 ```
 Each dataset directory contains two subdirectories:
-- `channel_dataset`, it contains the following files, where the `.pkl` version is serialized within a Pandas DataFrame as Pickle file:
+- `channel_dataset`, it contains the following files, where the `.pkl` version is serialized within a Pandas DataFrame as a Pickle file:
   - `grid_channel_dataset_gr{grid_res}.csv`, where *grid_res* expresses the grid resolution in meters; it contains the channel parameters data generated using Sionna in CSV format;
   - `grid_channel_dataset_gr{grid_res}.yml`, presents the Sionna simulation parameters in YAML format;
   - `grid_positions_grd{grid_res}.csv`, contains the grid points positions for the point ids within the channel dataset in CSV format; unreachable points (i.e., the ones for which no raytracing paths have been generated) have been filtered out;